-How do I connect to the Internet?
+How to connect to the Internet

 Before connecting to the Internet, you must determine how you're going to connect to the Internet.
 Are you going to be connecting to the Internet using a modem or a broadband Internet connection?
 Or do you want to use your smartphone to provide Internet service to your computer?
 Below is additional information about each of these types of connections and how to get connected with them.

 Note: If you are reading this page on a computer or computing device you are on a computer connected to the Internet.